farinap5/ndr-c/vm/README.md

    Use `-a 10` (default: 0)
 ```

 When running the machine using high verbose mode, many lines will go to the output for debugging.
-Each two lines refer to the state of the machine in that situation.
-The frist line presents the memory, the place where `pc` is pointing to,a dn its surrouding bytes.
+Each two lines refer to the state of the machine for that cicle.
+The frist line presents the memory, the place where `pc` is pointing to, adn its surrouding bytes.
 The second line shows the registers and the instruction in assembly.

 ```
 20 80 10 81 <30> 81 40 80 50